nocobase/docs/docs/en-US/welcome/getting-started/env.md

 The default value is empty, meaning it is not enabled.

 :::warning{title="Attention"}
 This mode requires the use of plugins related to cluster mode, such as `@nocobase/plugin-sync-adapter-redis`.
-Otherwise, the functionality of applicaiton may encounter unexpected issues.
+Otherwise, the functionality of application may encounter unexpected issues.
 :::

 Reference: [Cluster mode](./deployment/cluster-mode.md).